aldenbernsteinn/CY.AI/README.md

 =========================================

-PYTHON Setting up your python environment
+PYTHON Setting up your Python environment

 --
 Step 5:

-1. # Create a new python file in your project directory
+1. # Create a new Python file in your project directory

 ---